 - 13 If you enjoyed Christmas in London why not read about some of the other things you may enjoy in London like a Visit to Richmond Park or A fun day at Regents Park.

 - 14 Must Do’s

 - 15 Above all have a Merry Christmas and a Happy New Year.

 - 16 Share this

 It’s the most wonderful time of the year and the British go all out to celebrate Christmas.
-There are celebrations across the country but London goes all out for it with large light displays across the streets, towering Christmas trees, performances, and one of my favourite the lively Christmas markets selling handicrafts and treats.
+There are celebrations across the country but Christmas in London is the best time to visit London.
+There are large light displays across the streets, towering Christmas trees, performances, and one of my favourite the Christmas markets selling handicrafts and treats.

 So if you want to taste a bit of the Christmas come to London and celebrate it in Royal style.
 Whether you live in the capital or visiting in the holiday period, it is a great place to soak in that festive spirit.

 London starts gearing up for Christmas well in advance and you can almost feel it in the air early November.
 The stores start decorating their windows and the lights start turning on in Central London.
 This is when you can really feel the pulse of the city and it is at its festive best.